 The market is a non-profit society that prides itself in aiming to be zero waste and having all locally-grown produce and locally-made items for sale.
 On busy days there are up to about 90 different vendors who attend the market and sell their goods.

-Last year, and again in 2021, the market has been smaller than in previous years because of COVID-19 and the need for physical distancing.
+In both 2020 and 2021, the market was smaller than in previous years because of COVID-19 and the need for physical distancing.
 In the last couple of summers up to just 40 or 50 vendors have been participating.
-Also because of the pandemic and physical distancing logistics and other reasons, the market has had a couple of new venues.
+Also because of the pandemic, physical distancing logistics and other reasons, the market has had a couple of new venues.
+In 2022 the market returns with about 60 or so vendors each week.

 Where and When is the Market?

-In years when there isn’t a global pandemic, the Whistler Farmers Market takes place in the upper part of Whistler Village near the Blackcomb gondola.
-It’s open for business on Sundays from 11 am until 4 pm from mid-May until the Thanksgiving Sunday in October.
-It also usually happens on Wednesdays in July and August.
-There is also a market on the occasional Saturday.
+The Whistler Farmers Market takes place in the upper part of Whistler Village near the Blackcomb gondola.
+It’s open for business on Sundays from 10 am until 3 pm from mid-May until the Thanksgiving Sunday in October.
+It also usually open on the occasional Saturday as well.

 There are many different kinds of vendors at the market which means there are a variety of goods and services available for purchase.
 At the market you’ll find vendors selling everything from coffee to fresh produce, meat, art, ceramics, clothing, baked goods and chocolate.
 There are also usually stalls where you can buy jewelry, products for your pet, wine and other alcoholic spirits